gmacario/gmacario.github.io/_drafts/2022-03-28-arneis-dev-cw12.md

 [![ARDUINO WEEK 2022 Day 6](https://img.youtube.com/vi/AqgJ17d8UnQ/0.jpg)](https://www.youtube.com/watch?v=AqgJ17d8UnQ?t=0 "ARDUINO WEEK 2022 Day 6")

-[Massimo Banzi](https://www.linkedin.com/in/massimobanzi/), [David Cuartielles](https://www.linkedin.com/in/david-cuartielles-23bab14/) and the other guests urged the audience to invest energy and efforts in learning, tweaking and sharing the result.
-The knowledge share that the Open Source fosters may help improve the world for the new generations.
+[Massimo Banzi](https://www.linkedin.com/in/massimobanzi/), [David Cuartielles](https://www.linkedin.com/in/david-cuartielles-23bab14/) and their guests urged the audience to invest energy and efforts in learning, tweaking and sharing the results in the open.
+This composite share of knowledge helps making impossible things possible, and will contribute to improving the world for the new generations.

 [Arduino](https://www.arduino.cc) has been doing this for the last 10 years, and I would dream of being able to do something similar -- by the way, this is why [ARNEIS artifacts are released under an Open Source license](https://github.com/B-AROL-O/ARNEIS/blob/main/README.md#copyright-and-license).